outofcoffee/imposter/docs/stores.md

 ## The Stores API

-You can also retrieve or set store data through the `/system/store` API.
+You can also retrieve or save data to a store through the `/system/store` API.
 This can be useful for tests to verify what was sent to a mock:

 ```shell
 $ curl http://localhost:8080/system/store/test/foo